Newtonhill: Community and amenities

 Newtonhill Primary School serves the town and surrounding hamlets of Muchalls and Cammachmore.
 It opened in April 1969 and had an initial roll of 144 pupils.
 It replaced Cairnhill and Cookney schools.

+Events

+The Skateraw Fair is held annually on the last Saturday in June with events leading up to the main event throughout the month.
+The Skateraw fair originates from before World War II as a small Gala.
+The fair returned in 1977.
+In 1980, an official committee was established, and the fair was given the name 'Skateraw Fair'.

 Geography

 Newtonhill is located on the North-East coast of Scotland, approximately 9 miles south of Aberdeen and 6 miles north of Stonehaven.

 The Burn of Elsick, which drains agricultural lands from the west, flows into the North Sea at Newtonhill.

 The White Wife is a rock formation which allows sea angling.
-Newtonhill also has a great scenic views of the cliffs looking on to the pebble shore, where fishing still a custom to many.
+Newtonhill also has a great scenic view of the cliffs looking on to the pebble shore, where fishing is still a custom to many.